-Hind feet: Large, rounded, arching toes, pads are voluminous and thick; nails could be of any color.
+Large, rounded, arching toes, pads are voluminous and thick; nails may be of any colour.

+GAIT / MOVEMENT

-GAIT / MOVEMENT: Well balanced and elastic.
+Well-balanced and elastic.
 Trot with free reach in the forequarters and with powerful drive from the hindquarters.
-Top line is steady while moving.
+Topline is steady while moving.
 All joints to bend without effort.
-The angulations in hindquarters is more distinct when moving than in standing pose.
+The angulation in hindquarters is more distinct when moving than in standing pose.

+SKIN

-SKIN: Thick, sufficiently elastic loose lying to prevent injuries if in combat with predators.
+Thick, sufficiently elastic, loose-lying to prevent injuries if in combat with predators.

-COAT:
+COAT

-Hair: Abundant, straight coarse and with well developed undercoat.
+Hair abundant, straight, coarse, and with well-developed undercoat.
 Hair on the head and on the front part of limbs is short and dense.
 Coat on withers is often longer.
 The guard coat can be short or slightly longer.
-Depending on the length of the outer coat there can be either shorter hair (3-5 cm), covering the whole body or with longer hair (7-10 cm) which forms a mane on the neck, feathers behind the ears and on the back parts of the limbs and on the tail.
+Depending on the length of the outer coat there can be either shorter hair (3cm - 5cm), covering the whole body or with longer hair (7cm - 10cm), which forms a mane on the neck, feathers behind the ears, on the back parts of the limbs, and on the tail.